How It Works

 When and where do Fellowships happen?

 When you’re ready and where you are!
-Fellows are co-located with their government partners Monday to Thursday, and then come back to the Code for Australia HQ on Fridays (or to a co-working space if they’re outside Victoria).
+Fellows are co-located with their government partners Monday to Thursday, and then work with Code for Australia directly on Fridays.

 We run Fellowship programs when all the stars align for our government partners – we just need six weeks from signing the paperwork to kicking off, to find you the perfect team.